With the advent of warmer weather, many families flock to public pools (or the pool in their backyard) as a way to beat the heat.

 While swimming can be a fun and healthy summer activity, it also presents some potentially dangerous situations that parents should consider.
 Here are five ways to make sure your time at the pool is safe:

+- Get your children swimming lessons.
 The American Academy of Pediatrics recommends lessons for children ages 4 and older.
 Start even younger if you have your own pool or you frequently visit a relative or friend who has a pool.

+- Learn CPR.
 For any swimming session, make sure there is an adult present who knows CPR.
 “That’s especially important if you’re going to someone else’s house or dropping your kids off at a swim party,” Dr. So says.
 “It’s also a great idea to learn it yourself.”

-Ever year, there are multiple reports of children getting their hair or baggy swim trunks caught in pool drains.
+- Use drain covers.
+Every year, there are multiple reports of children getting their hair or baggy swim trunks caught in pool drains.
 Make sure drains are properly covered to avoid injury.

+- Use sunscreen.
 This is true for any summer activity, of course, but especially for swimming.
 “The most important thing is to reapply sunscreen after swimming or as recommended on the bottle, since there’s really no such thing as truly waterproof or water-resistant sunscreen,” notes Dr. So.
 “Make sure you use a minimum of SPF 15, but there’s probably no need to go any higher than SPF 35.”